 - MORE → 17+ sauces for lamb chops

-Did you try this sous vide rack of lamb?
+Did you try this sous vide lamb rack?

-If you loved this sous vide rack of lamb I would appreciate it so much if you would give this recipe a star review!
+If you loved this rack of lamb sous vide recipe I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.